How To Add Currency Conversion In WordPress

 • Currency table and converter widget

-• Can be integrated with a number of e-commerce plugins like WP-eCommerce & Shopp.
+• Can be integrated with a number of e-commerce plugins like WooCommerce and Shopp.

 • Supports full language translations

-Note: The Currencyr plugin requires your server to be running PHP 5.3.0 or later.
-Do not use this plugin if you are running an older version of PHP.
-Alternatively, ask your web host to check and upgrade your PHP.
+Important: This plugin requires PHP 5.3.0 or later.
+Do not install this plugin if you are running an older version of PHP.
+Alternatively, ask your web hosting provider to upgrade your PHP.

-You can install the plugin from your WordPress admin area by typing in “currencyr” into the Plugins search field and clicking “Install Now” …
+You can install the Currencyr plugin from your WP dashboard by searching for “currencyr” in the Plugins area and clicking “Install Now” …

 WordPress Plugin - Currencyr